forbenaj/AirNES/README.md

 # Future

-AirNES is a proof of concept, not intended to be a copy or replacement to AirConsole, but a fun little project to play with friends anywhere.
+AirNES is a proof of concept, not intended to be a copy or replacement to AirConsole, but a fun little project to play with friends anywhere.<br>
-*I find it hard to find a name for the concept other than "air console".
+⁽¹⁾ I find it hard to come up with a name for this kind of console other than "air console".
 I haven't seen a gaming platform with this form factor anywhere else other than AirConsole, and I think the name suits the concept well.
 Suggestions are appreciated.

 I feel that recently, video game and console design has shifted away from shared-screen experiences, prioritizing online multiplayer where you don't need to be in the same room to play.
-Social 'party' experiences are becoming increasingly rare, and especially difficult to pull off with portable devices (DIY Perks makes an excellent point about this: LINK).
+Social 'party' experiences are becoming increasingly rare, and especially difficult to pull off with portable devices ([DIY Perks makes an excellent point about this](https://www.youtube.com/watch?v=W4PHhurAhwc)).

-A console of this kind is just an addition to the scarce and unpopular list of modern party games, and has no other purpose than to try and bring people together.
+A console of this kind is just meant to be an addition to the scarce and unpopular list of modern party games, and has no other purpose than to try and bring people together.
 Physically.

 That's why all my efforts will be focused on making this project as easy to use as possible, and accessible to everyone.
-You should be able to open nes.cosas.ar from any device, and play immediately.
+You should be able to open nes.cosas.ar from any device, and play immediately with as little friction as possible.
 And it should be easy enough to create games for it or add new consoles.

 ## Opensourceness